insidae/website/content/26-04-2020/index.md

 ## Creating SVGs

-There are many different ways to work with vector graphics, &nbsp;**Adobe Illustrator**&nbsp; being a well-known example, but my preferred tool is an app called Sketch.
-It's only available for Mac but has a lot of incredible features and is especially great when designing UI or prototyping software.
+There are many different ways to work with vector graphics, [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) being a well-known example, but my preferred tool is an app called [Sketch](https://www.sketch.com/).
+It's only available for Mac but has a lot of incredible features and is especially useful when designing UI or prototyping software.

 For a project like this, I can use the original poster design as a template to draw shapes over the top of.
-This ensures my vectorised version is as accurate as possible to the original.
-So let's begin.
+This ensures my vectorised version is as accurate as possible.
+So let's start by importing the original poster into Sketch.

 <div class="screenshot">
     <img src="/beginning.png" alt="A screenshot showing the original travel poster in Sketch" />